 In this article, I will make sure to provide you with the definition of excessive daytime sleepiness, introduce you with the possible causes and symptoms.
 Then I will give you some tips that can help to deal with excessive sleepiness.
 And at the very end, I will conclude everything with the most important information you should take from this article.

 So, if you keep asking yourself: “Why am I so sleepy?”; continue reading this article.

 What is Excessive Daytime Sleepiness?

-Excessive daytime sleepiness is not a disease but rather a symptom and a problem that can have many serious causes and effects around 20% of the population.
+Excessive daytime sleepiness is not a disease but rather a symptom and a problem that can have many serious causes and affects around 20% of the population.
 People who experience excessive daytime sleepiness, usually feel tired and dizzy during the day, they cannot fully participate in various activities and perform multiple tasks.

 The most common causes of excessive daytime sleepiness are the lack of sleep, irregular sleeping schedule, and of course sleeping disorders, such as obstructive sleep apnea.
 For such people, the most dangerous thing is to drive a vehicle during the day, as there’s a threat to make an accident.